 - Change Kitchen, Bath, & Closet Hardware: Just be sure to keep the bag of old hardware to trade out when it’s time to move.

 - Ditch the Rental Blinds: Pull vertical blinds to the side and horizontal ones all the way up, and instead go for curtains or drapes.
 If you aren’t allowed to install them, use this rental curtain trick and check out this post to make your own no-sew blackout curtains.

-- Buy some plants or succulents (or make our faux succulent planter!)
+- Buy some plants or succulents (here’s our guide to buy foolproof indoor plants!)

 - Add color with pillows & throws (here’s tips on how to do it the RIGHT way)